kermitt2/SoMeNLP/Readme.md

  [    358     580 5490639]]
 ```

 Note: we match against only software name mentions in the Softcite corpus.
+Some software annotation scope/guidelines might be different between Softcite and SoMeSci.

 # SoMeNLP